Jason-R-Turner/food-nutrient-clustering-project/README.md

 # USDA Macronutrient Profile Analysis Using Clustering and Regression: Food for Thought

-##### Reasoning for this project:
-- To see if it's possible to classify food based solely on its macronutrients
-- To see if the major food groups that we classify by other means neatly matches a nutrient profile
-- To see if any other patterns emerge from amongst the data

 ### Project Goals
  - To construct a ML classification model that uses clustering to identify different groups of food based on the distribution of their main nutritional components.
  - To analyze the strength of the relationships between the different major variable categories